-- (a) "All Orders" means together, (i) MPF New Connection Orders, MPF Transfer Orders and Other Service to MPF Transfer Orders; and where joint forecasting is required by this Manual; (ii) UCLL MPF New Connection Order, UCLL MPF Transfer Orders, Other Service to UCLL MPF Transfer Orders (if any), Sub-loop MPF New Connection Orders, Sub-loop MPF Transfer Orders, Other Service to Sub-loop MPF Transfer Orders (if any); - (b) "Previous Forecast" means the total of All Orders forecasted for the relevant Order Month in the BAU Forecast submitted in respect of the previous month; - (c) "Order Month" means the month in which All Orders are made, or which forecasts relate to, as applicable; - (d) "Order Volume" means the total volume of All Orders forecasted by the Access Seeker; - (e) "Month [x]" means the month that is x months before the relevant Order Month.
+- (a) "All Orders" means together, (i) MPF New Connection Orders, MPF Transfer Orders and Other Service to MPF Transfer Orders; - (b) "Previous Forecast" means the total of All Orders forecasted for the relevant Order Month in the BAU Forecast submitted in respect of the previous month; - (c) "Order Month" means the month in which All Orders are made, or which forecasts relate to, as applicable; - (d) "Order Volume" means the total volume of All Orders forecasted by the Access Seeker; - (e) "Month [x]" means the month that is x months before the relevant Order Month.
 For example, Month 2 means the month that is two months before the relevant Order Month. - 6.1.30 BAU Forecasts submitted in respect of Months 1 and 12 shall include forecast of All Orders on a per Forecast Cluster basis.
 An Access Seeker must submit BAU Forecasts for months 7 to 12 even though BAU Forecasts for these months are not governed by clause 6.1.31.
-Where the Access Seeker is aware that volume is not likely to be evenly distributed within any Forecast Cluster over the month or across weeks within the month, BAU Forecasts submitted in respect of:

-- (a) Month 2 shall include Forecasts of All Orders on a per week, per Forecast Cluster basis across all Forecast Clusters; and - (b) Month 1 shall include Forecasts of All Orders on a per day, per Forecast Cluster basis across all Forecast Clusters.
+Where the Access Seeker is aware that volume is not likely to be evenly distributed within any Forecast Cluster over the month or across weeks within the month, BAU Forecasts submitted in respect of: - (a) Month 2 shall include Forecasts of All Orders on a per week, per Forecast Cluster basis across all Forecast Clusters; and - (b) Month 1 shall include Forecasts of All Orders on a per day, per Forecast Cluster basis across all Forecast Clusters.